nightmareze1/nginx/README.md

 *CIRCLECI example pipeline in circle.yml

-*Jenkinsfile groovy to build app using blueocean dashboard and send alerts to Slack(Try and cath) and deploy in k8s.
+*Jenkinsfile groovy to build app using blueocean dashboard and send alerts to Slack(Try and catch) and deploy in k8s.

 *Pipeline generate Docker image:version(commit) and Upload to DockerRegistry/DockerHub